LittleOneNoise/SNLP_Fact_Checking/README.md

 if both (table checking and text checking) returns True the fact will be labelled as True, if one of them returns True the fact will be labelled as True as well, if both return False the fact will be labelled as False.

+## Results
+After labelling all the facts from the test dataset, we got the following numbers:<br/>
+`657/1342 True Labels and 685/1342 False Labels`

+In order to have an idea about the efficiency of our engine, before labelling test sentences by using web scrapping, we generated a sample from test dataset which were labelled according to the train database (i.e., local database).
+Since those labels are reliable, we computed accuracy of the generated sample set which includes 145 sentences.
+As a result we get `94.48 % accuracy`.
+Even though it is not a huge amount of facts, the accuracy we got was a good news concerning the efficiency of our system.

 ## Executing the Project
 In order to execute the given fact_engine.ipynb apply the following steps: